How to Outline a Complete Book Series

 • If I am going to reveal certain Easter eggs, what does the correct order of books need to be?

-An interdependent series is a multi-book series composed of a cast of characters in self-contained books (or self-contained dependent series) not necessarily meant to be read in any particular order.
-Just like episodic series, readers can pick up any book (or self-contained dependent series) in any order.
-As long as everything is occurring under the same umbrella universe, theme, and genre, then each book can portray a different protagonist, era in time, or antagonist.
-This series type is also referred to as an interlinking or anthology series.
+An interlinked series is a multi-book series composed of a cast of characters in self-contained books, not necessarily meant to be read in any particular order.
+Just like an episodic series, readers can pick up any book in any order.
+As long as each story is linked by the same umbrella universe, theme, and genre, then each book can portray a different protagonist, era in time, or antagonist.

 Other examples include The Giver Series by Lois Lowry, the Bridgerton Series by Julia Quinn, and The Century Trilogy by Ken Follett.
 Each series explores a new protagonist (though they may feature some of the same characters as other books), while remaining under the same thematic throughlines, unique worldbuilding and settings, or even family lineage.